-These can include infectious oral diseases such as oral herpes, which occurs in patients who have been exposed to the herpes simplex virus.
-Other oral diseases can be fungal and viral infections which sometimes can be seen in patients who are HIV positive.
-Can see cold sores and fever blisters to develop on the lips, under the tongue and in the soft tissues inside your cheeks.
-Going and getting a dentist oral exam which comes with a dental cleaning is a good idea if see any of these conditions.
-Filling out a proper medical history form and letting your dentist know this is a good start so they can keep an eye out for certain conditions.
+Anybody may end up with a infectious oral disease.
+You may notice cold sores and fever blisters to develop on the lips, under the tongue and in the soft tissues inside your cheeks.
+Going and getting a dentist oral exam which comes with a dental cleaning is a good idea if you see any of these conditions.
+Fill out a proper medical history form and let your dentist know.
+This is a good start so they can help you keep an eye out for certain conditions.

 loading your info...